astronomer/airflow-guides/guides/task-groups.md

 Task groups are a dynamic and scalable UI grouping concept that solve for the functional and performance issues of SubDAGs.

-Ultimately task groups give you the flexibility to group and organize your tasks in a number of ways, to help guide your usage of them think about:
+Ultimately, Task Groups give you the flexibility to group and organize your tasks in a number of ways.
+To help guide your implementation of Task Groups, think about:

 - What patterns exist in your DAGs?
 - How can simplifying your DAG's graph can better communicate its purpose?